-Norfolk and Lapthorne secured the first Wheelchair Tennis medal of London 2012 when they won silver.
-The pair faced American duo and reigning Paralympic Champions Nicholas Taylor and David Wagner in the gold medal match.
-Taylor and Wagner took the first set 6-2 before Norfolk and Lapthorne fought back to claim the second set 7-5.
-But the Americans rallied and triumphed 6-2 in the third set for a third consecutive gold, leaving Britain with silver.
+Norfolk and Lapthorne secured the first wheelchair tennis medal of London 2012 when they won silver.
+The pair faced American duo and reigning Paralympic Champions Nicholas Taylor and David Wagner in the gold medal match losing out 6-2, 5-7, 6-2.

 - First year at a Paralympic Games: